-A gas-fired furnace installed in a residential garage must be installed so that the bottom of the burners and igniter are located a minimum of 18" from the floor.
+A gas-fired furnace installed in a residential garage must be installed so that the burners and the ignition source are located a minimum of 18" from the floor.
 The furnace must be located or protected to avoid physical damage by vehicles.